MohiuddinM/misc-projects/README.md

-# Small Scripts and Projects
+# Small Scripts and Projects (Use at YOUR OWN RISK!!!)

 #### mosfet_f_calc.py
 Calculates MOSFET frequency